 Common Deductible Expenses

 The golden rule is simple: keep receipts for everything.
-Digital copies are fine — use your phone camera and a folder system.
-If you cannot prove an expense, you cannot deduct it.
+Digital copies are fine if your local tax authority accepts them.
+If you cannot prove an expense, you may not be able to deduct it.
+If you use a simplified turnover or presumptive tax regime, normal deductions may not apply.

 Platform-Specific Tax Guides